 Port 4 - The M/E Stripe closest to the operator.
 (Prog./Preset in default configuration.)

 Connector - The connector on the Distribution Board that connects the board to an individual Panel Module.
 This connection is done using a CAT 6 cable.
 The numbers of the connectors are marked inside the control panel next to the connectors themselves.
 Since any module can be connected to any connector on that stripe, you will need to see the numbers to confirm which modules is connected to that stripe.

+The System Bar has a special direct connection to the distribution board and does not use CAT 6.

 Module ID – Which type of module is connected to the Distribution Board Connector.